FatKidddd/tokkalabs/README.md

 5. Visit [http://localhost:3000/api-docs](http://localhost:3000/api-docs) to interact with Swagger UI
 6. `sudo docker-compose down` to stop all services

-Note: to setup precommit linting + prettier `yarn husky:prepare`
+Note: to set up pre-commit linting + prettier `yarn husky:prepare`

 ### Database commands (to view live addition of txn fees in db)

 1. To access db: `sudo docker exec -it txnfeesdb psql -U user -d txnfeesdb`
 2. To view all txnfees `SELECT * from txnfees;`

-## Production (can't see tests & takes long to build too)
+## Production (takes a while to build & can't see tests log)

 1. Start db & express server (takes 3 mins to build): `sudo docker-compose up --build`
 2. Visit [http://localhost:3000/api-docs](http://localhost:3000/api-docs) to interact with Swagger UI